12-Monkeys-Developers/cthulhuhack/CONTRIBUTING.md

 # To update the packs
 -  Unpack data : npm run pushLDBtoJSON will create the src/packs files and export all actors/items in json files
--  Pack data : npm run pullJSONtoLDB will
+-  Pack data : npm run pullJSONtoLDB will create the packs from the json files